jankuca/diet-dot/README.md

     streaming friendly
     use it as logic-less or with logic, it is up to you

-## Docs, live playground and samples:

-http://olado.github.com/doT (todo: update docs with new features added in version 1.0.0)

-## New in version 1.0.0:

-Node module now supports auto-compilation of dot templates from specified path: (see index.js)

-	var dots = require("dot").process({ path: "./views"});

-Added parameters support in partials:

-	{{##def.macro:param:
-		<div>{{=param.foo}}</div>
-	#}}

-	{{#def.macro:myvariable}}

-Compile tool to compile dot templates into js files (thanks to @Katahdin https://github.com/Katahdin/dot-packer ):

-	./bin/dot-packer -s examples/views -d out/views

-## Notes:
-    doU.js is here only so that legacy external tests do not break.
-Use doT.js. doT.js with doT.templateSettings.append=false provides the same performance as doU.js.

-## Author:
+## Original Author
 Laura Doktorova @olado

-## License:
+## License
-doT is licensed under the MIT License.
+doT and diet dot are both licensed under the MIT License.
 (See LICENSE-DOT)